Another big win for your air fryer! Golden brown and tender, air fryer mushrooms are seasoned with shallots, garlic, and thyme.

 I’ll run through the recipe here and give you a few extra tips.

-As always, the printable recipe cared with measurements and directions is found at the end of the post.
+As always, the printable recipe card with measurements and instructions is found at the end of the post.

 Begin by choosing fresh mushrooms that are firm, white, and dry but not wrinkled.